Ampersand-ASL/asl-parrot/docs/parrot-deploy.md

+# ASL Parrot Installation Guide

-Instructions for deploying the ASL Parrot on AWS.
-These instructions are based on a manual deployment.
-Things will certainly be different for a more automated process.
+These are the instructions for deploying the ASL Parrot from a Debian package (.deb).

-# Some Assumptions I'm Making

-* This is a low-volume, low-criticality application.
-There is no need to be doing load balancing across redundant copies, etc.
-* A single EC2 instance will be used.
-* Bruce will be able to redeploy the application independently until it is stable.
+This is experimental work that explores the potential of ASL linking without the use of the Asterisk PBX system.
+[Project documentation is here](https://mackinnon.info/ampersand/).

+Send comments/questions to Bruce MacKinnon (KC1FSZ) using the e-mail address in [QRZ](https://www.qrz.com/db/KC1FSZ).

 # Things You Need To Deploy

-These instructions assume you are starting from nothing except:
+These instructions assume you have:
+* A server to install on.
+All of the testing has been done on Debian 13 using a machine with the arm64 architecture.
-* The URL of the .deb packages (get that from Bruce)
+* The URL of the .deb packages (see below)
-* The ASL node number and password for the parrot node
+* The ASL node number and password for your parrot node

-* An AWS account with permissions to create an EC2 instance.
+There are notes below for deploying on AWS.

+# Steps To Install

+## Network Setup (IPv4)

+The network setup for the parrot is no different than was is needed for any other ASL node.
+There are other detailed sources of information about ASL network configuration so I won't repeat everything here.
+Bottom line:

+* If your parrot is public, make sure your server/node is setup correctly in the ASL portal.
+* Make sure you are clear on what IAX (UDP) port your node is using.
+For public parrots this assignment happens on the [ASL Portal](https://www.allstarlink.org/portal/servers.php).
+UDP port 4569 is the common default.
+* Make sure that your IAX port is opened/forwarded through your firewall/NAT system, if applicable.
+* Make sure that your IAX port is opened on any Linux/Windows firewall tools that are running on your machine, if applicable.

-# Special Network Setup Required
+# Special Network Setup Required (Optional)

 This parrot has a network diagnostic feature that will attempt to "call back" to a calling node to validate whether its firewall is opened